Discover the 10 BEST things to do in Santorini, Greece. I'll show you what NOT TO MISS!

 8. Winery Tour

 Pretty much everything listed has involved a bit of walking.
-If you're wondering what to do in Santorini that doesn't involve a pair of sneakers, a wine tour should be on your radar.
+If you're ready for a break, a wine tour will be just the trick.

-I personally would not feel comfortable driving around the island on my own with the narrow roads, so I recommend going with a tour...especially if you don't have a DD.
+With the narrow roads and hairpin turns, I personally would not feel comfortable driving around the island.
+Hire a driver or join a tour...especially if you don't have a DD.

 Domaine Sigalas is closer to Oia and offers a wonderful wine experience.